 For a simple example, keep reading…

-When you know the syntax, it is easy to set a custom field for your posts.
+When you know the syntax, setting a custom field for your posts is easy.

 For example, you can set a custom field with the name “my_rating” and value “4” in a post with an ID of 1: